skx/esp8266/README.md

 ## Temperature & Humidity Measurement

-This [simple project](d1-temp) records the current temperature & humidity value via a DHT22 sensor, and submits to a local CGI script for recording.
+This [simple project](d1-temp) records the current temperature & humidity value via a DHT22 sensor, and submits to a local MQ bus.

 ## Weather Station